ardiesan/engineers-log/_posts/2022-11-12-what-is-a-dynamic-site-and-a-static-site.md

 **Why build a Static Website?**

 Since static web pages are pre-built files.
 It only communicates with the backend when there are changes to the content instead of at every request.
 It also does not send information to the server.
 This results to faster performance such as page load speed.
-Another, good thing about static sites, it that they work particularly well for basic sites or sites with pages that uses the same general structure such as blogs.
+Another good thing about static sites, is that they work particularly well for basic sites or sites with pages that uses the same general structure such as blogs.

 **How to build a Static Website?**